Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

   >>> addform
   <AddForm object at ...>

-Here we go.
 Our AddForm is returned as we traverse toward the factory 'fremen'.

 Perfect.
 Our adding view is ready to be used.
 Before testing the AddForm